Garath McCleary: Reading

 On 16 May 2012 it was announced that McCleary had turned down a new contract at Forest and instead signed a three-year contract at Reading and fulfill his dream of playing in the Premier League.
 His first goal for Reading came in a 3–3 draw with Fulham.

 McCleary signed a new contract with Reading on 3 October 2014, keeping at the club until the summer of 2017, before again extending it on 17 January 2017, this time until the summer of 2020.

 Wycombe Wanderers

 On 4 November 2020, it was announced by Wycombe Wanderers manager during a live webcast that the club had signed McCleary, who had been training with the club as a free transfer until the end of the current season.
 He scored his first goal for Wycombe in a 2–2 draw against Preston North End on 5 December 2020.

+Gillingham

+On 1 September 2025, McCleary joined Gillingham on a one-year deal, with the option of a further 12 months.

 International career

 In October 2012 he was earmarked by the Jamaica Football Federation to play for Jamaica during their 2014 World Cup qualifying campaign.
 He received his first call up on 24 January 2013 alongside Reading teammates Jobi McAnuff and Adrian Mariappa for the World Cup qualifier against Mexico on 6 February.
 McCleary started the match and helped Jamaica to a 0–0 draw at the Estadio Azteca.